 - The connection between patient-centred care and person-centred communication

 - The relationship between assumptions and miscommunication, conflicts, and decision-making errors

 The Communication through Simulation program has identified five key module topics, goals, and success criteria that correlate to the unique communication challenges in Canada’s multicultural healthcare context.
 Over the span of the five modules, learners will explore and practice communication strategies, and identify practical ways to apply them to authentic healthcare communication challenges.

 Simulation is a learning methodology that is commonly leveraged in the clinical training of health professionals for its success in presenting immersive, experiential, and high-fidelity learning challenges.
-Simulation uses trained individuals, referred to as “simulated clients” (SCs) to simulate real-life encounters that create opportunities for learners to practice applying new knowledge, strategies, and skills in a formative and constructive environment.
+Simulation uses trained individuals to simulate real-life encounters that create opportunities for learners to practice applying new knowledge, strategies, and skills in a formative and constructive environment.

-Communication through Simulation is an online program that combines both synchronous and asynchronous learning components.
-Learners will engage in real-time with simulations and dynamic group learning led by professional instructors, as well as engage in a self-directed, independent study.
+Communication through Simulation is an virtual program that combines both synchronous and asynchronous learning components.
+Learners will engage in real-time simulations and dynamic group learning led by professional instructors, as well as engage in self-directed, independent study.

 Communication through Simulation is offered through Touchstone Institute to internationally educated health professionals seeking communication and intercultural supports for their practice in Canada.